"Every great accomplishment begins with the decision to try."

-Letters of Recommendation are another vital piece of your application.
-Depending on the award you're applying for, you may need anywhere from 2-8 recommenders.
-Below are some tips on selecting and coaching your references.
+Letters of Recommendation are another vital component.
+Depending on the award you are applying for, you may need anywhere from 1-8 recommenders.
+Below are some tips on selecting and communicating with your references:

 - Choose people who know you well.
-Impressive titles are nice, but if the reference has limited knowledge of you and can't provide any anecdotes and examples, the letter won't be as strong.
+Impressive titles are nice, but if the reference has limited knowledge of you and cannot provide specific examples, the letter will not be as helpful.

-- Letters from high school teachers, peers, family friends, your minister, etc. do not carry as much weight as more recent and relevant contacts from university (or within the past two or three years).
+- Letters from high school teachers, peers, and family friends usually do not carry as much weight as the more recent academic contacts from your university.

-- Provide your refererence writers with adequate advance notice - typically 3-4 weeks is appropriate.
+- Provide your reference writers with adequate advance notice.
+A minimum of 4 weeks is appropriate.

-- Be sure to write thank you notes to your recommenders and keep them abreast of any news about your results.
-They spent a lot of time and energy helping you apply for this award!
+- Write thank you notes after submitting and inform them when you receive news about your application status.
+After all, they devoted their time and energy helping you apply for this award!

-Interviews are a part of most fellowship application processes should you be fortunate enough to be selected as a finalist.
-Here are some helpful resources to help you prepare for one-on-one or committee interviews:
+Interviews are a part of many application processes should you be fortunate enough to be selected as a semi-finalist.
+Work with your recommenders and the Coordinator of Nationally Competitive Awards to prepare.
+Here are some additional resources:

 - Preparing for National Fellowship Interviews Handout